virt-s1/rhel-edge/README.md

     - `edge-raw-image`: Boot from raw image with KVM
     - `edge-simplified-installer`: Install from `edge-simplified-installer` ISO

+3. RHEL for Edge system upgrade

+    - Upgrade with the same OSTree ref
+    - Upgrade to a new OSTree ref
+    - Upgrade from RHEL 8 to RHEL 9 or from CentOS Stream 8 to CentOS Stream 9

-3. checkings after installation/upgrade.
+3. Checkings after installation/upgrade.

     - Check installed ostree commit
     - Check mount point
     - Check [`greenboot`](https://github.com/fedora-iot/greenboot.git) services
+    - Run container with `podman` (root and non-root)
     - Check auto rollback with [`greenboot`](https://github.com/fedora-iot/greenboot.git) when failure is detected

-4. RHEL for Edge rebase

-    - Build upgrade ostree commit with different ostree ref
-    - Rebase on new ostree ref

-5. RHEL for Edge system upgrade test

-    - From RHEL 8 to RHEL 9
-    - From CentOS Stream 8 to CentOS Stream 9

 ## RHEL-Edge CI